MicrosoftDocs/power-platform/power-platform/admin/hierarchy-security.md

 1. Select an environment and go to **Settings** > **Users + Permissions** > **Positions**.

    For each position, provide the name of the position, the parent of the position, and the description.
 Add users to this position by using the lookup field called **Users in this position**.
-Below is the example of position hierarchy with the active positions.
+The following image is an example of position hierarchy with the active positions.

    :::image type="content" source="../admin/media/active-positions.png" alt-text="Active positions in Hierarchy Security":::

-   The example of the enabled users with their corresponding positions is shown below:
+   The example of the enabled users with their corresponding positions is shown in the followin image.

    :::image type="content" source="../admin/media/hierachy-security-enabled-users.png" alt-text="Enabled users with assigned positions.":::